Relocation Guide

 “The commute will kill me.”

-If you commute daily, Barrie has GO Train service to Union Station.
-If you’re hybrid (2–3 days), the Highway 400/11 corridor is manageable.
-If you’re remote, Orillia and Oro-Medonte offer the best lifestyle with zero commute stress.
-The key is matching your work situation to the right community.
+If you commute daily, Barrie has GO Train service.
+If you’re hybrid, the Highway 400/11 corridor is manageable.
+If you’re remote, Orillia and Oro-Medonte offer the best lifestyle.
+Match your work situation to the right community.

 “Will I have good internet?”

-In Barrie and Orillia — yes, fibre and cable are widely available.
-In rural areas like Oro-Medonte and Severn, Starlink has been a game-changer.
-Fixed wireless providers like Xplornet are also expanding.
-Always verify speeds at the specific property before buying — I can help with that.
+In Barrie and Orillia — yes, fibre and cable widely available.
+In rural areas, Starlink has been a game-changer.
+Always verify speeds at the specific property — I can help with that.

 “What about schools?”

-Simcoe County has strong public and Catholic school boards with well-rated elementary and secondary schools.
-Barrie has the most options by volume.
+Simcoe County has strong public and Catholic school boards.
+Barrie has the most options.
 Orillia has several highly regarded schools.
-French immersion is available in most areas.
-For post-secondary, Georgian College is in Barrie and Lakehead University has a campus in Orillia.
+French immersion available in most areas.

 “Is there good healthcare?”

-You’ll miss some things — the variety of restaurants, the cultural events, the convenience of everything being 10 minutes away.
+You’ll miss some things.
 But Barrie and Orillia have their own food scenes, festivals, and retail.
-And what you gain — space, nature, quiet, affordability — tends to outweigh what you leave behind.
-Most people don’t look back.
+What you gain — space, nature, quiet, affordability — tends to outweigh what you leave behind.

 “Is it too rural for me?”

 Simcoe County isn’t one thing.
-Barrie is a city of 160,000 — it has everything.
+Barrie is 160,000 people.
 Orillia is a smaller city with a walkable downtown.
-Oro-Medonte and Severn are genuinely rural.
+Oro-Medonte is genuinely rural.
 The range is enormous.
-I’ll help you find the spot that matches your comfort level — you don’t have to go full country if that’s not you.

 Where to Look